Gear Review: Outdoor Research Sparkplug Gaiters

 The Sparkplug gaiters’ main purpose is to be as lightweight as possible while keeping bugs out of your shoes.
 The gaiters weigh less than an ounce each, which qualifies as very lightweight.
 In addition, the gaiters are water resistant and they will prevent light rain from soaking your shoes.
 Also, as I mentioned earlier, the gaiters will keep bugs off you when worn with pants.

 The gaiters extend about 5 inches above my ankle.
 They have a beefy metal hook in the front to latch on to the shoelaces.
 In the back, the gaiters attach by a Velcro pad.
-The top has loops in the top to add a string (not included) to reduce the gaiter sliding down your legs.
+The top of each gaiter has loops in it to add a string (not included) to reduce the gaiter sliding down your legs.

 |The metal shoelace hook at the front of the gaiter|